 This site is for people involved with or interested in interactive documentary.
 We call this work “i-docs” – a term coined by Sandra Gaudenzi who was one of the co-founders of the i-Docs project.
 The website is a space for news, analysis and dialogue between practitioners, researchers, students and enthusiasts – a place where we hope you can learn, reflect and expand your understanding of the field.
 The website is run on a community model.
 If you would like to contribute a post on the aesthetic, ethical, political or business aspects of i-docs then we would like to hear from you.
 We welcome shorter news-based posts as well as longer academic work and dissemination of research – contact i-Docs for more information.

 The i-Docs website is one arm of the i-Docs project which is a research strand within the Digital Cultures Research Centre at UWE Bristol. i-Docs began with a Symposium – the first dedicated to interactive documentary – convened by Judith Aston, Jon Dovey and Sandra Gaudenzi in March 2011.
-Two further i-Docs Symposia have since been held (with Mandy Rose included as convenor), in 2012, 2014 and 2016 – with the next edition planned for 2018.
-Meanwhile the website and facebook group have developed to become key UK resources in the field.
+With three further i-Docs Symposia have since been held (with Mandy Rose included as convenor), in 2012, 2014 and 2016 – with the next edition planned for 2018.
+Meanwhile the website and Facebook group have developed to become key UK resources in the field.
 Alongside the symposium and website we also run a range of events within the i-Docs Presents strand.

 What is an “i-doc”?

 You will find a number of definitions and points-of-view on what constitutes an interactive documentary.

 At this point in the development of this fast-moving field we feel that it is important to have an expansive definition that can embrace the many different kinds of work that are emerging.
 The i-Docs site includes coverage of projects that you may find elsewhere described as web-docs, transmedia documentaries, serious games, cross-platform docs, locative docs, docu-games, pervasive media.